NikKowPHP/social-brain/chapters/chapter-10.md

 [AUTHOR'S NOTE: A key visual for the book.
 This should be a "Social Brain Dashboard" with five gauges, one for each SCARF domain.
 In examples, we can show the needles on these gauges moving into the "red" (threat) or "green" (reward) zone.]

 ***Investigator's Note:*** *For years, I avoided conflict like the plague.
 For me, a difficult conversation felt like a guaranteed, massive SCARF threat.
-The model in this chapter wasn't just an academic curiosity; it was the blueprint I needed to de-mine the interaction and finally have conversations I’d been dreading for months.*
+My Sentinel brain would light up like an airport runway.
+The framework in this chapter wasn't just an academic curiosity; it was the blueprint I needed to de-mine the interaction and finally have conversations I’d been dreading for months.
+It's still not easy, but now I have a map.*

 ---
-*"Which of these five letters is your most sensitive trigger?
+>"*Which of these five letters is your most sensitive trigger?
 When you get hijacked, is it typically a threat to your Status?
 Your Autonomy?
 Knowing your primary SCARF trigger is like discovering the root password to your own emotional operating system."*
 ---

 ### **System Alert: The Hijack Emergency Protocol**